MetPX/sarracenia/doc/source.rst

 In the simplest case, the pump takes data from your account, wherever you have it, providing you give it permission.  we describe that case first.

+..
+[1] While the file tree itself has no limits in depth or number, the ability to filter based on *topics* is limited by AMQP to 255 characters.
+So the *subtopic* configuration item is limited to somewhat less than that.
+There isn't a fixed limit because topics are utf8 encoded which is variable length.
+Note that the *subtopic* directive is meant to provide coarse classification,  and use of *accept/reject* is meant for more detailed work.   *accept/reject* clauses do not rely on AMQP headers, using path names stored in the body of the message, and so are not affected by this limit.

 SFTP Injection
 --------------